NeonMan/master-system-emu/BUILD.md

 ## Building on Windows ##

 Run the provided `test-roms\run_cmake_win.bat` file, binaries should be readily built and available on the `test-roms\Build` directory.

 ## Building on GNU ##

-Follow the same instructions as in building the emulator.
+Building the test ROMs requires usign the provided toolchain file `Toolchain-sdcc.cmake` to use SDCC instead of gcc to build the ROM sources.
+Pointing a shell to the `test-roms` directory and executing the following shall compile the ROM files in `.bin` and `.ihx` format

+    cmake -DCMAKE_TOOLCHAIN_FILE=../Toolchain-sdcc.cmake -G "NMake Makefiles" .
+    make

+As with the emulator build, a separate build tree can be used.

    [lcov]:     http://ltp.sourceforge.net/coverage/lcov.php
    [CMake]:    https://cmake.org/